Superman (2025) | Review Thread

 Is this true?

-Just got home from it, great movie, really enjoyed it.
+Just got home from it, went in completely blind, great movie, really enjoyed it.

 Love that they dont waste any time and that its not yet another origin stories for a character everyone knows already.
-Theyve nailed it creatively, but the most of the action really didnt do it for me, felt lower budget relative to previous James Gunn superhero movies.
+Theyve nailed it creatively, but most of the action really didnt do it for me, felt lower budget relative to previous James Gunn superhero movies, it was pleasant to look at tho.

-The villain is hyper competent and in that way completely steals the show for me.
-For a movie called Superman, he didnt really feel all that super, which id like, but they way overdid it on that front.
+The villain is hyper competent in a way he completely steals the show for me.
+For a movie called Superman, that happened a lot and he didnt really feel all that super, which id like to a degree, but they way overdid it on that front.

 A 6/10 is a real score for this one.
 Not good, but not bad.
 People just need to accept there will be no Batman: Dark Knight level movie from DC anymore.